fish-shell/fish-shell/doc_src/cmds/path.rst

     path resolve [-z | --null-in] [-Z | --null-out] [-q | --quiet] [PATH ...]

 ``path resolve`` returns the normalized, physical and absolute versions of all paths.
-That means it resolves symlinks and does what ``path normalize`` does: it squashes duplicate "/" (except for two leading "//"), collapses "../" with earlier components and removes "." components.
+That means it resolves symlinks and does what ``path normalize`` does: it squashes duplicate "/", collapses "../" with earlier components and removes "." components.
 Then it turns that path into the absolute path starting from the filesystem root "/".

 It is similar to ``realpath``, as it creates the "real", canonical version of the path.
 However, for paths that can't be resolved, e.g. if they don't exist or form a symlink loop, it will resolve as far as it can and normalize the rest.

+Because it resolves symlinks, it works sort of like ``pwd -P``.
+E.g. ``path resolve link/..`` will return the parent directory of what the link points to, just like ``cd link; cd (pwd -P)/..`` would go to it.
+For a logical view of the filesystem, see ``path resolve``.

 It returns 0 if any normalization or resolution was done, i.e. any given path wasn't in canonical form.